Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Preliminaries

 \end{definition}

+In this paper, we examine two popular fairness methods for training deep neural networks to satisfy demographic parity:

-\paragraph{Regularized Fair Classification.} One common approach for learning a fair classifier is to add a regularizer to the standard training objective \citep[e.g.,][]{beutel2019fairness,wick2019,padala2020fnnc,lohaus2020, kleindessner2021, risser2021tackling, bendekgey2021scalable}.
+\textbf{Regularized Fair Classification} One common approach for learning a fair classifier is to add a regularizer to the standard training objective \citep[e.g.,][]{beutel2019fairness,wick2019,padala2020fnnc,lohaus2020, kleindessner2021, risser2021tackling, bendekgey2021scalable}.
 Such regularizers are used to enforce numerous fairness definitions and typically impose a continuous relaxation of a discrete fairness measure such as the DDP \eqref{definition_DDP}.
-The regularizer used by~\citep{wick2019} is a sigmoid-based relaxation of the squared value of \eqref{definition_DDP}, evaluated on the training dataset $(x_i,y_i,s_i)_{i=1}^n$, which is an i.i.d. sample from $\prob$:
+The regularizer used in~\citep{wick2019} is a sigmoid-based relaxation of the squared value of \eqref{definition_DDP}, evaluated on a dataset $(x_i,y_i,s_i)_{i=1}^n$ with i.i.d. samples from~$\prob$:

-The fairness regularizer trades-off fairness against the accuracy of the classifier via a hyperparameter~$\lambda$.
-In the main body of the paper, we only report results for the regularizer $\widehat{\mathcal{R}}_{\mathrm{DP}}(f)$.
-See the appendix for results using another regularizer.

-We follow~\citep{bendekgey2021scalable,wick2019} in applying the regularizer~\eqref{def_fairness_regularizer} to the sigmoid output of the networks.
-This differs from approaches such as \citep{zafar2017fairness,donini2018}, which enforce fairness constraints on logits representing real-valued margin distances and have recently been criticized for being easy to satisfy without requiring the classifier to make fair decisions \citep{lohaus2020}.
+The fairness regularizer is added to the overall loss and trades-off fairness versus accuracy via a multiplicative hyperparameter~$\lambda$, where higher values of lambda encourage an increase in fairness at the cost of accuracy.
+In the paper, we report experimental results for $\widehat{\mathcal{R}}_{\mathrm{DP}}(f)$.
+Appendix \ref{suppsec:extended_results} presents results for a related regularizer.
+Note that we follow~\citep{bendekgey2021scalable,wick2019} in applying the regularizer~\eqref{def_fairness_regularizer} to the sigmoid output of the networks.
+This differs from approaches such as \citep{zafar2017fairness,donini2018} that enforce relaxed fairness constraints on margin distances and have recently been criticized for their ineffectiveness~\citep{lohaus2020}.

-\paragraph{Preprocessing: Massaging the Dataset.} We also examine a preprocessing method~\citep{Kamiran2012}, which alters target labels prior to training. \emph{Massaging} `promotes' negative points from the disadvantaged group to the positive label if they have a high positive class probability {as calculated by a unconstrained classifier} and `demotes' positive points from the advantaged group to the negative label if they have a low positive class probability.
-The number of points whose label is flipped is controlled by a parameter~$\lambda\in[0,M]$, where $\lambda=M$ results in the same fraction of positive points for both~groups.
+\textbf{Preprocessing: Massaging the Dataset} We also examine the preprocessing method of~\citep{Kamiran2012}, which alters target labels prior to training. \emph{Massaging} `promotes' negative points from the disadvantaged group to the positive label if they have a (comparatively) high positive class probability {as calculated by an unconstrained classifier} and `demotes' positive points from the advantaged group to the negative label if they have a low positive class probability.
+The number of changed labels is controlled by a parameter~$\lambda\in[0,M]$, where $\lambda=M$ results in the same fraction of positive points for both~groups.